List of built-in iOS apps: Games

+It functions similarly to the former standalone Game Center application, which was introduced with iOS 4.1 but later removed in iOS 10 with some functions moving to the Settings app.

 Health

-Health is a health informatics app announced on June 2, 2014 available on iPhones running iOS 8 or later.
-The app stores and tracks user's health data and clinical medical records, and can be connected to various hardware devices and third party apps.
+Health is a health informatics app announced on June 2, 2014, available on iPhones running iOS 8 or later and iPads with iPadOS 17.
+The app stores and tracks user's health data and clinical medical records and can be connected to various hardware devices and third-party apps.
 It also offers a profile called "Medical ID" that provides easy access to important medical information for first responders.
 In 2018, "Health Records" were introduced, which allowed users on iOS 11.3 or later to import their medical records from their doctor or hospital.
 As of 2020, the types of data stored by the Health app include steps, walking and running distance, flights climbed, heart rate, nutrition, sleep analysis, heart rate variability, cycle tracking, and weight.

 Home

 Home is a smart-home management app released on September 13, 2016, along with iOS 10 that lets users configure, communicate with, and control their HomeKit enabled smart appliances from a single application.
 It supports automations using a home hub, and pre-programmed "Scenes", which can set multiple devices using a single command.
 Appliances can be divided into separate rooms and access to home controls can be shared with others.
 HomePod devices are also updated through the home app.